 CCTV cameras are essential for keeping your property secure, but sometimes they can malfunction.
-Common issues include no image display, a camera that won't power on, or the entire system going down.
-Here's how you can troubleshoot and potentially fix these problems on your own, as well as when to call a professional technician.
+Common issues include no image display, a camera that won't power on, or the entire system going offline.
+Here's how to perform security camera troubleshooting, fix the problem yourself, and know when it's time to call a professional.

 Common CCTV Camera Issues

-One of the most frustrating issues is when your CCTV camera shows a blank screen.
-This could be due to various reasons like loose connections, camera lens obstructions, or system errors.
+One of the most frustrating issues is when your CCTV camera shows a black screen.
+This could be due to loose connections, camera lens obstructions, or internal system errors

 2. Camera Not Powering On

-If your CCTV camera isn't turning on, it might be due to a faulty power supply, damaged cables, or a problem with the camera's internal components.
+If your CCTV camera is not working, and won’t turn on, it might be due to a faulty power supply, damaged cables, or internal component failure.

 How to Troubleshoot and Fix the Issue Yourself